 19 Oct Why Your Lawn Has Bubbles (And How to Get Rid Of Them)

-If your lawn has ever encountered lawn bubbles, you may have imagined that they were mini volcanoes about to erupt with an explosion of sod all the while watching your kids enjoying jumping on them like they were playing on trampolines.
+If your lawn has ever encountered lawn bubbles or grass bubbles, you may have imagined that they were mini volcanoes about to erupt with an explosion of sod all the while watching your kids enjoying jumping on them like they were playing on trampolines.
 While there is generally no impending danger from lawn bubbles, they are definitely not the look most people desire for their lawns.
 Additionally, lawn bubbles can be harmful to the growth of your lawn.
 Keep reading for some helpful tips to help you get rid of them.

 It is important to address problems like lawn bubbles before your yard receives unnecessary amounts of damage.
 In this post, we will share more about what causes lawn blisters as well as a few helpful tips to eradicate them indefinitely.